-- 1.8.
-The use of electronic payments is encouraged. - 2.
+- 1.9.
+The use of electronic payments is encouraged. - 1.10.
+As applicable, expenditures must comply with the Procurement Code.
+This means, among other considerations, that purchases are to be made from vendors on State contract whenever practicable. - 2.
 Long-lived resources: fixed assets, collections, infrastructure and stewardship resources. - 2.1.
 The acquisition of any long-lived resource must be appropriately authorized and otherwise comply with State policies. - 2.2.
-The entry of long-lived resource data into any State automated accounting or asset management system must be appropriately authorized and otherwise comply with State policies. - 2.3.
-Within any State automated accounting or asset management system, the ability to create, modify or delete the data related to long-lived resources and to approve the creation, modification or deletion of such data is to be restricted to authorized individuals. - 2.4.
+The entry of long-lived resource data into any State automated accounting and/or asset management system must be appropriately authorized and otherwise comply with State policies. - 2.3.
+Within any State automated accounting and/or asset management system, the ability to create, modify or delete the data related to long-lived resources and to approve the creation, modification or deletion of such data is to be restricted to authorized individuals. - 2.4.
 The creator or initiator of a document related to a long-lived resource may not be the approver of that document. - 2.5.
 The approver of a transaction related to long-lived resources may apply only one level of approval. - 2.6.
 Appropriate processes and procedures must be adopted to capture and properly record project costs related to: - 2.6.1.
 Development-in-progress and construction-in-progress. - 2.6.2.
 Betterments. - 2.7.
 With respect to long-lived resources, appropriate processes and procedures must be adopted to identify and properly distinguish between expenditures to be expensed (e.g., repairs) and those to be capitalized (e.g. a betterment meeting or exceeding its capitalization threshold). - 2.8.
 The ability to reclassify development-in-progress or construction-in-progress into a capital asset is to be limited to those qualified and authorized to do so. - 2.9.
 To the extent practicable, tangible long-lived resources are to be identified with a physical inventory tag. - 2.10.
-Long-lived resources must be retired, transferred or disposed of in accordance with GAO and SPMO policies and procedures and their retirement, transfer or disposal properly recorded in the appropriate State automated accounting or asset management system.
+Long-lived resources must be retired, transferred or disposed of in accordance with GAO and SPMO policies and procedures and their retirement, transfer or disposal properly recorded in the appropriate State automated accounting and/or asset management system.